Easy Baked Boneless Chicken Thighs

 Frequently asked questions

-This chicken will keep in the fridge for a good 4 to 5 days.
+This chicken will stay in the fridge for 4 to 5 days.
 You can also freeze it for up to a month.

 This is a very versatile dish and can pair with almost any veggies.
 Try sauteed green beans or asparagus, baked butternut squash, or carrots.
 You can even try a side of simple salad like celery, carrots, cabbage, etc